murnanedaniel/train-track/README.md

 Welcome to repository and documentation the TrainTrack library.
 Detailed documentation coming very soon!
 See [here](https://hsf-reco-and-software-triggers.github.io/Tracking-ML-Exa.TrkX/) for the documentation of the examples of this library.

-We are currently in the process of migrating this tool to this repository as a stand-alone library, please be patient, and this migration should be complete before May 2021.

 ## Install

 TrainTrack is most easily installed with pip: